chinamike65/hugo-tuolesi/content/book2/book2en.md

 Because, first, the vows are not as good as Master Tsongkhapa.

-Master Marpa has five vows at home, and Master Tsongkhapa is a monk.
-Second, the inheritance is not as good as that of Master Tsongkhapa.
+Master Marpa took the five lay practitioner vows, and Master Tsongkhapa was a monk.
+Second, the transmission lineage is not as good as that of Master Tsongkhapa.

 Master Tsongkhapa has various lineages.

 Master Tsongkhapa received the entire lineage of Guru Marpa, as well as the lineage of many other schools, such as the Sakya and Nyingma schools.

-Master Tsongkhapa has the lineage that Guru Marpa does not have.
+Master Tsongkhapa has lineage that Guru Marpa does not have.

-This time when we talk about Master Tsongkhapa's guru yoga, we must visualize that Master Tsongkhapa is indistinguishable from our own guru, so that we can not only receive the blessing of Master Tsongkhapa, but also the blessings of the Buddhas and Tathagatas.
+This time when we talk about Master Tsongkhapa's Guru Yoga, we must visualize that Master Tsongkhapa is indistinguishable from our own guru, so that we can not only receive the blessing of Master Tsongkhapa, but also the blessings of the Buddhas and Tathagatas.

 Reciting the prayers of Master Tsongkhapa means reciting the prayers of the Buddhas and Tathagatas, because Master Tsongkhapa is the incarnation of the Buddhas and Tathagatas.

-Reciting the mantra of Master Tsongkhapa means reciting the mantra of the four deities, because Master Tsongkhapa is the incarnation of the four deities.
+Reciting the mantra of Master Tsongkhapa means reciting the mantra of the Four Deities, because Master Tsongkhapa is the incarnation of the Four Deities.

 After Master Tsongkhapa passed away, there were many incarnations.
 There are five recognized incarnations: